Rehabilitation furthered through prison holidays, Christmas

-Connecting through shared experiences, especially holidays, is seen as part of the rehabilitation process.
+Connecting through shared experiences, such as Christmas and other holidays, is part of the rehabilitation process.
 Since the early years at California’s prisons, staff have worked with the incarcerated population to observe these special occasions with food, music and events.

 For example, during World War I, a nationwide effort was made to link patriotism with the holidays.
 Greeting cards included flags and soldiers.
 San Quentin also did its part, festooning some areas with flags and Christmas decorations.